A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Introduction

 This is the sum of a standard linear equation of state $p=\alpha\rho c^2$ and a polytropic equation of state $p=k\rho^{\gamma}c^2$ with $\gamma=1+1/n$.
-Polytropic equations of states play an important role in astrophysics \cite{chandra,st}, statistical physics \cite{tsallis}, and mathematical biology \cite{murray}, and they may also be useful in cosmology.
-We have studied the equation of state (\ref{intro1}) for any values of $\alpha$, $k$, and $n$ and found the following structure.
+Polytropic equations of state play an important role in astrophysics \cite{chandra,st}, statistical physics \cite{tsallis} and mathematical biology \cite{murray}, and they may also be relevant in cosmology.
+We~have studied the equation of state (\ref{intro1}) for any values of $\alpha$, $k$ and $n$ and found the following structure.
 Positive indices $n>0$ describe the early universe where the polytropic component dominates the linear component because the density is high.
 Negative indices $n<0$ describe the late universe where the polytropic component dominates the linear component because the density is low.
-On the other hand, a positive polytropic pressure ($k>0$) leads to past or future singularities (or peculiarities) while a negative polytropic pressure ($k<0$) leads to a phase of exponential expansion (inflation) in the past or in the future.\footnote{We note that the polytropic equation of state (\ref{intro1}) with $k<0$ and $n<0$ is equivalent to the generalized Chaplygin gas model $p/c^2=B\rho-A/\rho^a$ with $a\ge -1$ that has been proposed to describe the late accelerated expansion of the universe (the original Chaplygin gas model corresponds to $B=0$ and $a=1$) \cite{chaplygin}.
-Therefore, the polytropic equation of state (\ref{intro1}) with $k<0$ and $n>0$ can be seen as an extension of the generalized Chaplygin gas model to describe the early accelerated expansion of the universe (inflation).} In the early universe ($n>0$, $k<0$), the generalized polytropic equation of state (\ref{intro1}) leads to a maximum bound for the density that it is natural to identify with the Planck density $\rho_P=5.16 \, 10^{99}\, {\rm g}/{\rm m}^3$.
-In the late universe ($n<0$, $k<0$), it leads to a minimum bound for the density that it is natural to identify with the cosmological density $\rho_{\Lambda}=7.02\, 10^{-24}\, {\rm g}/{\rm m}^3$.
+On the other hand, a positive polytropic pressure ($k>0$) leads to past or future singularities (or peculiarities) while a negative polytropic pressure ($k<0$) leads to a phase of exponential expansion (inflation) in the past or in the future [Note 1: the polytropic equation of state (\ref{intro1}) with $k<0$ and $n<0$ is equivalent to the generalized Chaplygin gas model $p/c^2=B\rho-A/\rho^a$ with $a\ge -1$ that has been proposed to describe the late accelerating expansion of the universe (the original Chaplygin gas model corresponds to $B=0$ and $a=1$) \cite{chaplygin1,chaplygin2,chaplygin3,chaplygin4,chaplygin5,chaplygin6, chaplygin7,chaplygin8,chaplygin9}.
+Therefore, the polytropic equation of state (\ref{intro1}) with $k<0$ and $n>0$ introduced in \cite{chavanis1} can be seen as an extension of the generalized Chaplygin gas model to describe the early accelerating expansion of the universe (inflation).].
+In the early universe ($n>0$, $k<0$), the generalized polytropic equation of state (\ref{intro1}) leads to a maximum bound for the density that it is natural to identify with the Planck density $\rho_P=5.16 \times 10^{99}\, {\rm g}/{\rm m}^3$ (vacuum energy).
+In the late universe ($n<0$, $k<0$), it leads to a minimum bound for the density that it is natural to identify with the cosmological density $\rho_{\Lambda}=7.02\times 10^{-24}\, {\rm g}/{\rm m}^3$ (dark energy).
 These bounds differ by $122$ orders of magnitude.
-Therefore, taking $n=1$, $k=-4/(3\rho_P)$ and $\alpha=1/3$ we obtain an equation of state $p/c^2=-4{\rho^2}/3{\rho_P}+\rho/3$ that describes the transition between the vacuum energy era and the radiation era.
-On the other hand, taking $n=-1$, $k=-\rho_{\Lambda}$ and $\alpha=0$ we obtain an equation of state $p/c^2=-\rho_{\Lambda}$ that describes the transition between the matter era and the dark energy era.
-More generally, the equation of state $p/c^2=-(\alpha+1){\rho^2}/{\rho_P}+\alpha\rho$ describes the transition from the vacuum energy era to the $\alpha$-era in the early universe and the equation of state $p/c^2=\alpha\rho-(\alpha+1)\rho_{\Lambda}$ describes the transition from the $\alpha$-era to the dark energy era in the late universe.\footnote{For definiteness, we shall select the indices $n=+1$ and $n=-1$ to describe the early and late universe respectively.
-The index $n=-1$ is consistent with the observations because it leads to a model that is equivalent to the $\Lambda$CDM model at late times.
-However, more general models can be constructed by letting the index $n$ free.
-They may be used to describe deviations to the standard $\Lambda$CDM model.
-General results valid for arbitrary values of $n$, $\alpha$, and $k$ have been given in \cite{chavanis}.}
+Taking $n=+1$, $k=-4/(3\rho_P)$ and $\alpha=1/3$ we obtain an equation of state $p/c^2=-4{\rho^2}/3{\rho_P}+\rho/3$ that describes the transition between the vacuum energy era ($\rho_P$) and the radiation era.
+On the other hand, taking $n=-1$, $k=-\rho_{\Lambda}$ and $\alpha=0$ we obtain an equation of state $p/c^2=-\rho_{\Lambda}$ that describes the transition between the matter era and the dark energy era ($\rho_{\Lambda}$).
+More~generally, the equation of state $p/c^2=-(\alpha+1){\rho^2}/{\rho_P}+\alpha\rho$ describes the transition between the vacuum energy era and an $\alpha$-era in the early universe, and the equation of state $p/c^2=\alpha\rho-(\alpha+1)\rho_{\Lambda}$ describes the transition between an $\alpha$-era and the dark energy era in the late universe.